MazamaScience/reports/CA/revised_draft_AB_617.md

 ## How is the AB 617 governace structured?

 > AB 617 has a unique governance structure, split between CARB, communities, and local air districts.
-CARB provides oversight and grants to community groups to participate in the process; communities provide direction and partner with air districts on monitoring and emissions reduction programs; local air districts partner with communities on community air monitoring and emissions reduction plans, provide incentive funding, and can require stronger pollution controls for sources ([Brookings Report: Climate policy, environmental justice,and local air pollution](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).
+CARB provides oversight and grants to community groups to participate in the process; communities provide direction and partner with air districts on monitoring and emissions reduction programs; local air districts partner with communities on community air monitoring and emissions reduction plans, provide incentive funding, and can require stronger pollution controls for sources ([Brookings Institution Report](https://www.brookings.edu/wp-content/uploads/2020/10/ES-10.14.20-Fowlie-Walker-Wooley.pdf)).

 ## Which communities are involved?